A3036 Implantable Light-Emitting Diode Manual

 Optical Power

-[09-JUN-25] The following table compares the optical power output of at 10 mA forward current for various combinations of fibers, domes, and LEDs.
+[11-MAR-26] The following table compares the optical power output of at 10 mA forward current for various combinations of fibers, domes, and LEDs.
 For all these devices, optical power is approximately linear with current.
 Notice that the EZ290 fiber-coupled LEDs are not as efficient as the EZ500, even though the surface area of the EZ290 is smaller.
-The central bond wire of the EZ290 interferes with the contact between the fiber and the emitting surface.
+The central bond wire of the EZ290 interferes with the contact between the fiber and the emitting surface, forcing us to keep the base of the fiber farther from the die, and shadowing a portion of the die as well.

 Version Type LED Light Guide Wavelength